abhii9922/DSA/README.md

 * The range of values entered must be the larger than the number of elements.

-We hope you found it useful :smiley:
+We hope you find it useful :smiley: